 Michael Mahemoff taught me a lot about the possibilities of the web.
 Prior to working with Mike I built on the web and I understood the benefits such as linkability and discovery, but I never really had a full picture of what would be possible.
 One thing that Mike said was "the Web is my API", where he talked about the being able to expose your site and your data in a page via microformats and other structured data and being able to access it directly from another another browser context, using a simple XMLHttpRequest and the CORS API:

 I never got over the death of Web Intents.
-I always felt that there is still a serious problem on the web, we build silos that lock the user into one web site and we don’t connect our apps together to build richer experiences.
-We have links that allow us to navigate to another site, but we don’t connect our apps to functionality that we can use in our sites.
+I always felt that there is still a serious problem on the web, we build silos that lock the user into one web site and we don't connect our apps together to build richer experiences.
+We have links that allow us to navigate to another site, but we don't connect our apps to functionality that we can use in our sites.
+Be it picking an image from a cloud service to use in your app, or editing an image in the users preferred editor; we just don't link our services the way we link our pages.

 It's nearly impossible to get consistent get data in and out of a web app on the client